kenny1986/xld-lock-plugin/README.md

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.

+## Build it

+Following options are available:

+* *gradle clean assemble*: Will generate a jar that can be installed.
+* *gradle clean test*: Will execute the unit tests (if any)
+* *gradle clean itest*: Will execute the integration tests (XLDEPLOY_HOME environment variable to be set).
+For example: *XLDEPLOY_HOME=/opt/xldeploy/xl-deploy-4.0.1/xl-deploy-4.0.1-server*

 ## Locking deployments

 When a deployment is configured, the Lock plugin examines the CIs involved in the deployment to determine whether any of them must be locked for exclusive use.
 If so,